Roene/Dating-app/readme.md

         }
     })
 ```
-The data is saved in users, and send with the response to the frontend where you can access it.
+The data from the database is saved in users expect the logged-in user and send with the response to the frontend where you can access it.
 ```js
 <body>
 <%- include ('../partials/header') %>